Northcote, Victoria: History

 The southerly surveyed portion is now Westgarth.
 It was the area further north of present-day Westgarth which saw settlement and development, particularly around the mansion built by William Rucker on Bayview Street in 1842 (the area now known as Ruckers Hill).
+Suburban subdivision took place between 1853 and 1855, when Northcote was probably named by Surveyor-General Sir Andrew Clarke after British parliamentarian Sir Stafford Northcote.
 Large, expensive houses were built throughout the Victorian gold rush of the 1850s.
 Lower Plenty Road (or High Street as it is known today) became the central street of Northcote, instead of Westgarth Street as initially proposed.
 A bridge was built across the Merri Creek in 1858, making access to the area more convenient.
-Throughout the 1850s, churches, schools, and hotels were built. (see Timeline).
+Throughout the 1850s, churches, schools, and hotels were built..
 The Pilgrim Inn became the Red House hotel, at the back of which the owner, G. F. Goyder, constructed a racetrack, on which steeplechase and walking races were conducted.

 Throughout the 1880s, land in Northcote was relatively cheap.
 This attracted speculative property investors, as well as people of limited financial means, setting in place Northcote's reputation as a working-class suburb.
 More businesses opened along High Street, as well as churches and schools.
 The Little Sisters of the Poor began building on a site along St Georges Road, which still exists today.
 The town hall was built in 1890, the same year the Borough of Northcote was proclaimed.
 The Northcote Football Club was established in 1898, with its home ground at Northcote Park.
 The Northcote Picture Theatre opened in 1912.
 Its building is now one of the oldest surviving picture theatres in Victoria.
 It is now used as a live music venue.

-A free library opened in 1911, financed by Scottish philanthropist Andrew Carnegie.
+The idea to offer a public library was raised already in the early 1880s.
+In 1883, a room in the Town Hall was set aside for library purposes.
+In 1890 a proper, but tiny, library was established in the Town Surveyor's office.
+In 1907 the Carnegie Foundation set up by Scottish philanthropist Andrew Carnegie was approached, and Northcote Free Library, a Carnegie library, opened in 1911 as one of only four in Australia.
+When the library moved in 1985, the Carnegie Building was converted for use by the Council.

 Throughout the 1920s, development grew along St Georges Road.
 Northcote High School opened in 1926.

-The Preston and Northcote Community Hospital (commonly known as "PANCH") at 205 Bell Street, opened in 1958.
+The Preston and Northcote Community Hospital (commonly known as "PANCH") at 205 Bell Street, opened in 1958 and relocated to the Northern Hospital in Epping in 1998..